Authors: Department of Basic Education

 Zenex Foundation materials designed by SAIDE and Woz’obona on Fundamentals for Communications at NQF Level One, in English.
 It uses a problem centred approach.
 The materials were originally designed for ECD practitioners studying at NQF Level 1 (meeting the requirements of five NQF level 1 unit standards to gain a qualification in Communications (Unit Standards 12462, 119641, 119631, 12469, and 119636) to gain a part qualification in Early Child Development at NQF Level 1).
 The course comprises learner and trainer materials.

-Keywords: Language, Literacy, Reading, Primary, Early childhood development (ECD)
+Keywords: Literacy, Primary, Language, Reading, Early childhood development (ECD)

 Authors: Pretorius, E.J. and Murray, S